 Early Life and Education

-Amos Barr Hostetter Jr. was born on January 12, 1937, in the United States.
-He is the son of Amos Hostetter, a prominent trader.
-He attended the Pingry School and graduated in 1954.
-He pursued higher education at Amherst College, graduating in 1958 with a B.A. in Economics.
-He furthered his education by earning an M.B.A. from Harvard University in 1961.
+Amos Barr Hostetter Jr. was born on January 12, 1937, in New Jersey.
+He is the son of Amos Hostetter Sr., a prominent trader.
+Hostetter attended Pingry School and graduated in the Class of 1954.
+After graduating from Amherst College in 1958 with a B.A. in Economics, he obtained an M.B.A. from Harvard University in 1961.

 Rise to Success